Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 Hoeff had made *sure* the security detail could keep up with Julian at a reasonable jog, though he would admit to some ego about the vest.
 None of them were avid lifters but they weren’t small men either, and there wasn’t a man among them who could even *lift* his vest.
 Being able to pick it up one-armed and then lightly throw it around his shoulders had definitely established the pecking order, and Julian wasn’t ashamed to admit that made him feel pretty good.

 *They* weren’t morning fellas either, but still, they were good guys and it was nice to have someone to run with.
-They were tall, serious-looking men who somehow *radiated* danger in something like the same way Hoeff did---impressive fellas!
+They were tall, serious-looking men who somehow *radiated* danger in something like the same way Hoeff did - impressive fellas!

 Still…*Hoeff* could pick up the vest, with a quiet grunt of effort.
 And wear it too, and even train in it for a while.
 ‘Horse had made the little fucker strong as all shit, honestly.
 So Julian got his blood flowing with some calisthenics and pull-ups, which filled a good few minutes before the security guy arrived wide awake, alert, and ready to go.
 Which was good, because pull-ups while wearing *that* vest could tire Julian out pretty quick.
 Things were starting to burn nicely in his back and arms...but some part of his pride just didn’t want to let his bodyguard see him tire out.
 More macho ego, really.
 Which was kinda dumb...